Skip to content

 Temperament and behaviour

-Golden Retrievers are a social breed.
+Golden Retrievers are a social dog.
 They get on well with people and all kinds of animals.
 They’re the perfect pet for children as they love to play and never lose their puppy-like personalities.
 They’ll fit into most lifestyles and adapt well to change.

 Golden Retriever puppies are lively and playful.
 These characteristics stay with them as they grow.
 Even elderly Golden Retrievers will still want to play.